EA-Swin: An Embedding-Agnostic Swin Transformer for AI-Generated Video Detection: EA-Video Dataset

 Regarding real videos, we construct a dataset with a comparable scale and diverse sources.
 We primarily use videos from PEVideo \cite{bolya2025perception-encoder,cho2025perceptionlm} and further diversify the dataset with videos from DVSC \cite{dvsc}, VidGen-1M \cite{tan2024vidgen1mlargescaledatasettexttovideo}, GamePhysics \cite{gamephysics}, and VideoGameQA \cite{taesiri2025videogameqabench}.
 Notably, some video game datasets contain non-physical artifacts caused by in-game bugs; we include these videos in the dataset to examine potential confusion between such artifacts and AI-generated content.

 After data collection, AI-generated videos are categorized by the generator.
 We then split the dataset into training, validation, and test sets.
 Specifically, generators with sufficient data (more than $3{,}000$ videos) are included in the training and validation sets, while generators with fewer samples are assigned to the test set, forming an unseen-generator benchmark.
 Real videos are split into training, validation, and test sets using the same ratios corresponding to each generator to ensure consistency across classes.
+More details about the dataset can be found in \textbf{Supplementary Material}.